Things around the house could save you a trip to the vet if your pet is having any of these issues.

 4. Oatmeal for Itchy Skin

-Remember taking oatmeal baths as a kid with chicken pox?
-Oatmeal baths can help soothe itchy skin in pets, too.
+Remember taking oatmeal baths as a kid with chickenpox?
+Oatmeal baths can help soothe itchy skin and hot spots in pets, too.
 Adding dry, powdered oatmeal to the irritated region can also ease the itchiness.

 However, itchy skin almost always has an underlying concern that needs to be addressed, such as fleas or allergies.
-It your pet is itching violently, oatmeal can help soothe their skin, but they should still be treated for the medical cause of their condition in the meantime.
+Dry skin, skin irritations, and an allergic reaction can all result in itchy skin.
+If your pet is itching violently, oatmeal can help soothe their skin, but they should still be treated for the medical cause of their condition in the meantime.

 5. Oat Grass for Nausea

 Another good antidote for a nauseous pet is oat grass.
 Dried seeds work well, but growing your own oat grass is even better.

 Dogs and cats are known to munch on grass when they have an upset stomach.
 If they have oat grass available to chow down on, they could be feeling better much quicker!
 Cats especially love oat grass.